lehtiolab/ddamsproteomics/docs/output.md

 * SAMPLE_SETNAME_PTM FLR (the FLR of the PTM-peptide in a sample set)

-Note that when `--totalproteomepsms` is passed, the isobaric ratios in this table will be offset to the global search gene ratios, by subtracting those.
+Note that when `--totalproteomepsms` is passed, the isobaric ratios in this table will be offset to the global search gene (default, proteins used if no genes exist) ratios, by subtracting those.
+When also `--normalize` is used the medians of the totalproteome proteins (derived from that total proteome PSM table) are used for median-centering the PTM table.

 ## Pipeline and tools